 #1 Carrier Face Oils

-If you're looking to try carrier oils as a natural treatment for acne, look for things like jojoba, squalane, and Abyssinian oil.
+If you're looking to find the best carrier oils for acne, a few good ones to look at are jojoba, squalane, and Abyssinian oil.
 Because of the effects GLA (gamma-linolenic acid) has on prostaglandins, special consideration might be given to evening primrose oil and borage oil for those with hormonal acne.
+Another excellent clarifying oil with anti-acne effects is black seed oil.
 Avoiding oils highest in oleic acid, like olive oil, is likely prudent.